poiuytrez/AndroidInAppBilling/v3/README.md

 * error : The error callback.
 * productId : The in app billing porduct id (example "5_lifes")

+#### Get Product(s) Details
+Load the available product(s) to inventory.
+Not needed if you use the init(success, error, options, skus) method.
+Can be used to update inventory if you need to add more skus.

+		inappbilling.getProductDetails(success, fail, skus)
+* success : The success callback.
+* error : The error callback.
+* skus : string or string[] of product skus. ie. "prod1" or ["prod1","prod2]

+#### Get Available Product(s)
+The list of the available product(s) in inventory.

+		inappbilling.getAvailableProducts(success, fail)
+* success : The success callback.
+It provides a json array of the list of owned products as a parameter.
+Example :
+[index][
+	title,
+	price,
+	type,
+	description,
+	productId,
+	price_currency_code
+]

+* error : The error callback.

 Quick example
 ---------------
 ```javascript